gatsbyjs/gatsby/docs/docs/how-to/cloud/configuring-log-drains.md

 ## Troubleshooting

-- After selecting the region and specifying my API key, I receive an error upon clicking Connect from Gatsby Cloud
+- After selecting the region and specifying my `API Key`, I receive an error upon clicking Connect from Gatsby Cloud
-  - Confirm that you’ve entered the DataDog API Key properly
+  - Confirm that you’ve entered the DataDog `API Key` properly
   - Confirm that you’ve selected the appropriate Region in Step 10
   - If all of these are correct, please [Contact us](/support/)
 - It’s been more than 10 minutes, and I still don’t see any logs in DataDog.
 What now?